Mriganksinghh/team-task-manager-fullstack/README.md

 ## 🚀 Deployment Update

-Due to limited time during the initial submission, the project could not be deployed on Railway.

-However, after the timeline was extended, the application has now been successfully deployed and is fully functional in Railway platform.
+The application has now been successfully deployed and is fully functional in Railway platform.

 🔗 **Live Demo:** : https://affectionate-gentleness-production-5ca1.up.railway.app/login